-The test is standardised with a purified serum preparation containing IgG antibodies specifically directed at the SS-A / Ro 60 kDa antigen.
-This preparation is calibrated against a set of gradually positive sera, solely reserved for this purpose.
-The degree of sample reactivity is measured in arbitrary units (U/mL) since no international standard is available.
+The test is standardised with a purified serum preparation containing IgG antibodies specifically directed at TG.
+This preparation has been calibrated against WHO standard 65/93 (1st interntl. ref. preparation).
+The degree of sample reactivity is measured in international units (IU/mL).